usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### Can you delete a user?
 Why not?
 A user cannot be deleted in the salesforce.
 The only way is to deactivate the user and to do so, you can navigate to Setup > Administration > Users > Users > Edit <user>.
+On the edit user page, uncheck the checkbox for "Active" field and click on Save.

 <img src="/assets/Deactivate user.png">

-On the edit user page, uncheck the checkbox for "Active" field and click on Save.

 The reason why a user cannot be deleted is that the user might be an owner of certain records and deleting the user will make the record inaccessible to other users of the org.
+For audit purposes and to maintain the history of what actions were perfomed by a user in the Salesforce org, it is important to not have the ability to delete a User.

-This will release the license assigned to the user and you can create a new user with that revoked license.
+It is highly recommented not to rename the user too.
+Instead deactivate the user and create a new user.
+Deactivating the user will also release the license assigned to the user and you can create a new user with that revoked license.

 ###### References